 According to the FDA and the manufacturers, someone else witnessing the overdose should administer naloxone.
 A person who is not breathing or unconscious cannot administer medication on themselves.
-Remember, naloxone will not hurt anyone, even if they are not overdosing on opioids.

 Q. Is this safe to use on a minor?